What's in AS/A level Mathematics?

 The subject content of these qualifications has been defined by the government.
 Three awarding bodies – AQA, Edexcel and OCR – offer AS and A level Mathematics qualifications that comply with these requirements.
 The detailed content and assessment structure of these qualifications is defined in the awarding bodies’ specifications:

 There are three overarching themes underpinning the subject content:

 - Mathematical argument, language and proof

 There is also a requirement for the use of technology to permeate teaching and learning.

 State-funded schools in England can only claim funding for teaching the English versions of AS and A level Mathematics.
-Independent and international schools and colleges may use other AS and A level Mathematics specifications, such as those offered by Cambridge International and Edexcel International.
+Independent and international schools and colleges may use other AS and A level Mathematics specifications, such as those offered by Cambridge International, Edexcel International and OxfordAQA.